jorilytter/kotio/README.md

 ## Status

-Currently the server is able to
+Currently the servers are able to
+* scan for ruuvitag beacons and return their sensor data as JSON
-* scan for ruuvitag beacons and tellstick sensors and return their sensor data as JSON
+* scan for tellstick sensors and return their sensor data as JSON
 * commanding and viewing status of tellstick switches and switch groups

 The web UI is able to